triestpa/Open-Cryptochat/README.md

 ### 6.2 - Add Notifications

-Let's create two more client-side socket listeners (in `/public/page.js`), to notify us whenever a join request is rejected.
+Let's create two more client-side socket listeners (within the `setupSocketListeners` function in `/public/page.js`), to notify us whenever a join request is rejected.

 ```javascript
 // Notify user that the room they are attempting to join is full